qtalr/lab-05/README.md

 Open a Quarto document in the process directory and name it accordingly (e.g., `1_acquire.qmd`, `data_collection.qmd`, *etc.*).

+The data you select to acquire can be through manual or programmatic download or through an API.
+If you do not have a resource in mind, you may select one of the following:

+- Switchboard Dialog Act Corpus (SWDA) [LDC97S62](https://catalog.ldc.upenn.edu/LDC97S62) see the 'Updates' section 09/2008 [free download link](https://catalog.ldc.upenn.edu/docs/LDC97S62/swb1_dialogact_annot.tar.gz).
+- Work(s) from the Project Gutenberg (via `gutenbergr` package)
+- Other (consult your instructor)

 ### Collecting data

 In your acquisition process file,

 1. add a section which provides a brief description of the data you are collecting.
 Include:

   - the nature of the data
   - the source of the data